Introduction to Object Oriented Programming

 Programming Classes and Objects

-We will focus on the new syntax because it is simpler and easier to understand.
+However, I will start with the new syntax because it is simpler and easier to understand.
 In fact, that's its purpose: to be a better syntax for an existing implementation.
 This is sometimes called syntactic sugar.
-So, for that reason, we'll introduce the new syntax first.
-We'll save the older syntax for an appendix.
+So, for that reason, we'll introduce the new syntax first, and then proceed to the older syntax that means the same thing.

-In presenting this syntax, I've followed the Mozilla Developer's Network web docs on Classes, but that document isn't intended for novices.
+In this presentation, I've followed the Mozilla Developer's Network web docs on Classes, but that document isn't intended for novices.
 Nevertheless, you're welcome to read it if you want more depth and rigor.

 Let's describe our ball objects using the class syntax: